Veterans Monument

 The Website

 The Veterans Monument website is an interactive site that contains a brick locator on the homepage.
 With this feature the user can find bricks in the monument, view videos, and read biographies of the veterans.
 Historical information about each of the monument's elements, and photos and videos of events and ceremonies are also available.
-The website is optimized for viewing on smart phones and tablets, and may also be accessed on the Monument's kiosks.
+The website is optimized for viewing on smartphones and tablets.

 Our Veterans